1000AIRCRAFTPHOTOS.COM

 The fourth prototype has been flown with underwing rocket pods and air-to-air missiles, to evaluate the L-39 as a light ground attack aircraft and this version is reported to have been ordered by Iraq in addition to the standard L-39 trainer.

-A pre-production batch of 10 aircraft began to join the flight test programme in 1971, and series production started late in 1972, following official selection of the L-39 to succeed the L-29 as the standard jet trainer of all Warsaw Treaty countries except Poland.
-Service acceptance trials, in Czechoslovakia and the USSR, took place in 1973, and by the Spring of 1974 the L-39 had begun to enter service with the Czech AF.
+A pre-production batch of 10 aircraft began to join the flight test program in 1971, and series production started late in 1972, following official selection of the L-39 to succeed the L-29 as the standard jet trainer of all Warsaw Treaty countries except Poland.
+Service acceptance trials, in Czechoslovakia and the USSR, took place in 1973, and by the spring of 1974 the L-39 had begun to enter service with the Czech AF.

 Specifications